jinningwang/old-jinningwang.github.io/_posts/2023-04-28-tiktokban.md

 [SB 0843](https://wapp.capitol.tn.gov/apps/BillInfo/Default.aspx?BillNumber=SB0834) was filed for introduction on Jan.
 30 to prohibit a public institution of higher education that provides internet access to students, faculty, staff or the general public from allowing an individual to access a video platform using the institution's network if the video platform is owned by a company headquartered outside of the United States.

-Then, [Amendment 1](https://wapp.capitol.tn.gov/apps/BillInfo/Default.aspx?BillNumber=SB0834) was made to the bill on March 2 to specify the range as social media platforms operated or hosted by a company based in the People’s Republic of China.
+Then, [Amendment 1](https://wapp.capitol.tn.gov/apps/BillInfo/Default.aspx?BillNumber=SB0834) was made to the bill on Mar.
+2 to specify the range as social media platforms operated or hosted by a company based in the People’s Republic of China.

 **UT’s Swift Response to TikTok Law**